lrc1973/lrc-progressbar-minigame/README.md

 # lrc-progressbar-minigame
-A standalone RedM progress bar resource.
+A standalone RedM progress bar resource you can use across your resources.

 Includes a standard progress bar and a timing minigame (press E in the zone).